BeanLabASU/metabimpute/README.md

 ```
 ![](icc_Change_Plot.png)
 The **ICC_Scatter_Plot** function was developed to assist in identifying whether the cause of ICC changes was due to our Replicate imputation approach which permutes an entire replicate to zero if less than 50% of the replicate group have present values.
-This function outputs the plot below.
+This function outputs the plot below.<br/>
-**threshold** is analagous to **rep_threshold** in the impute method and thus should match.
+**threshold** is analagous to **rep_threshold** in the impute method and thus should match. <br/>
 ```{r, eval=FALSE}
 scatterPlot<-ICC_Scatter_Plot(data = data,
                  reps=5,